MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-SvcPriority is a number in the range 0-65535, TargetName is a domain name, and the SvcParams are key=value pairs separated by whitespace.
+SvcPriority is a number in the range 0-65535, TargetName is a domain name, and the SvcParams are SvcParamKey=SvcParamValue pairs separated by whitespace.
-Keys are subject to IANA control ({{svcparamregistry}}).
+SvcParamKeys are subject to IANA control ({{svcparamregistry}}).

-Each key SHALL appear at most once in the SvcParams.
+Each SvcParamKey SHALL appear at most once in the SvcParams.
-In presentation format, keys are case-insensitive alphanumeric strings.
+In presentation format, SvcParamKeys are case-insensitive alphanumeric strings.
 Key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

     ALPHA-LC    = %x61-7A   ;  a-z
-    key         = 1*(ALPHA-LC / DIGIT / "-")
+    SvcParamKey = 1*(ALPHA-LC / DIGIT / "-")
     display-key = 1*(ALPHA / DIGIT / "-")

 Values are in a format specific to the key.